vincent-perlowin/32-bit-RISC-V-CPU/README.md

-This is my work to make a basic functioning CPU with system verilog that follows the RISC-V acitecture
+This is my work to make a basic functioning CPU with System Verilog that follows the RISC-V architecture

-In the verilog files folder is all of the system verilog files that were used to design the architeure of the CPU.
+In the Verilog files folder is all of the system Verilog files that were used to design the architeure of the CPU.

-In the custom assemebler folder has the code for a custom asembler that turns the basic fucntions the CPU can do into machine code that can be simulated and run.
+In the custom assembler folder has the code for a custom assembler that turns the basic functions the CPU can do into machine code that can be simulated and run.

-The simulations were all done and tested on Vivado softwere.
+The simulations were all done and tested on Vivado software.

-This implemntaion cuentlly only implemnts RV32I base integer instuction set, this will hopefully be expanted apon later.
+This implementation currently only implements RV32I base integer instruction set, this will hopefully be expanded upon later.

-The curent functinality has the instuctions:
+The current functionality has the instructions:

-Load upper imidiate: LUI
+Load upper immediate: LUI
 Add Upper Immediate to pc: AUIPC
 Jump and Link: JAL
-Jump and Link Regester: JALR
+Jump and Link Register: JALR
 Branch if Equal: BEQ
 Branch if Not Equal: BNE
 Branch if Less Than: BLT